onnela-lab/forest/docs/source/jasmine.md

 ## Usage
 Jasmine provides a forest implementation of GPS trajectory imputation as well as hourly and daily summarization.

-## Installation Instruction
-For instructions on how to install forest, please visit [here](https://github.com/onnela-lab/forest).
 `from forest import jasmine`

 ## Data